 The recommended compilers for building extensions are VC6 and MinGW. nmake from VC6, the free nmake15 download, or dmake (for MinGW) all work as the make tool.

-ActivePerl is still compiled with VC6 because VC6 is the last VC version that produces code that links against MSVCRT.dll, and MSVCRT.dll is the only runtime which is a standard part of Windows (and not part of a particular C compiler release).
+ActivePerl was compiled with VC6 because VC6 is the last VC version that produces code that links against MSVCRT.dll, and MSVCRT.dll is the only runtime which is a standard part of Windows (and not part of a particular C compiler release).
 The free GCC compiler from MinGW also uses this same runtime library.

 This has advantages for deployment tools like PerlApp, Perl2exe and PAR (and most of the rest of the PDK) in that they don't need to bundle MSVCR70.dll, or MSVCR71.dll, or MSVCR80.dll, or MSVCR90.dll etc into their generated executables; MSVCRT.dll is already guaranteed to be on absolutely every Windows machine.